 When dealing with low pressure in boilers, an engineer may not be needed to get your boiler working efficiently again.
 We have put together useful guides to help you top up low pressure in your Worcester or Baxi Boiler.

 As a landlord, we must ensure that all electrical installations are in a satisfactory condition for continued service.
 At Elim, these tests are completed every 5 years.

 Periodic inspection and testing is necessary as electrical installations deteriorate due to a number of factors such as damage, wear and tear, corrosion, excessive electrical loading, ageing, and environmental influences.

 Our contractors will be in touch to make an appointment to carry out your repair.
 Please clear any area our contractors might need to access to during the visit.
 Please ensure dogs are kept in another room.
-If you can no longer make the appointment, please let us know as soon as possible so we can free up the slot for someone else who is waiting.
+If you can no longer make the appointment, please let us know as soon as possible.
+Missed visits are rechargeable.

 Please make sure there’s a responsible adult over the age of 18 there when we arrive – if there’s not, we won’t be able to carry out the repair and will have to re-book the appointment.

 We will normally ask that an occupational therapist assesses your needs and provides us with a report to recommend adaptations specifically designed for you.
 You can get occupational therapy for free through the NHS or social services, depending on your situation.